phumnaba/vue-star-wars/README.md

 This is the main landing or home page from where we can search for different StarWar entities like Characters, Films, Planets, Species, Starships, Vehicles.

 - All of the above entities supports a search query string parameter which filters the set of results based on the input search term.
+- To improve the search performance and to avoid calling multiple APIs for every input charcter, debouncing with delay of 1000 milliseconds between every character input is implemented.
-- Once the user starts typing in the search input field, the autocomplete style grouped dropdown will be visible where entity name is the title of every group and it will display maximum of 3 items by name or title and the search term will be highlighted in the autocomplete dropdown.
+- Once the user starts typing in the search input field, the autocomplete style grouped dropdown list will be popped down the input field where entity name is the title of every group and it will display maximum of 3 items by name or title and the search term will be highlighted in the autocomplete dropdown.
 - Each group also contains View All button at the bottom right section which on clicking will redirect to the selected entity's page.

 Below is the sample API request url to search people or characters having r2 as a substring.